realbakari/Bakari-Mustafa-Site/_posts/2023-04-02-just-discovered-an-amazing-gpt-4-trick.md

       +------------------------+

 2\.
 Let GPT-4 create an accurate 1:1 implementation.
-To do this, you need to use @Replit, a free online coding platform that supports GPT-4 integration.
+To do this, you need to use [Create a New Pen (codepen.io)](https://codepen.io/pen/), a free online coding platform.
 Create a new HTML/CSS/JS project and paste your ASCII art into the HTML file.
 Then, click the GPT-4 button in the top right corner and wait for a few seconds.
 GPT-4 will analyze your ASCII art and generate the corresponding code for you.
 For example, this is what GPT-4 generated for my login form:

 HTML code for the Login and Registration Form: